-The commercial cleaning sales lifecycle begins with finding leads.
+When you find yourself asking, “how can I grow my cleaning company", know that the commercial cleaning sales lifecycle begins with finding leads.
 There are many ways to do this as referenced in this article, but ultimately you’ll want to compile a list of contacts that could be potential clients.

 When you find a good lead, the next step is to perform a walkthrough.
 The walkthrough is the first tour you do of a space to assess the scope of work.
 We have an extensive collection of walkthrough articles in our Ultimate Building Services Walkthrough Guide.